ricardoMondardo/sitecore-url-scraper/README.md

 1 Graph: top 10 used words

 2 All of the images used
-* images that are set using JS, after page load are not listed
-* for this version, we could do that in a next release =)
+* images that are set using JS, after page load are not listed.
+We could do that in a next release =)

 ****

-** How to install:
+# How to install:

 1 Install Sitecore 9.2.0 (rev. 002893)